mj1618/reckon-js/README.md

 ## TodoMVC Example
 The crux of this example is under [examples/todomvc-react/js](https://github.com/mj1618/reckon-js/tree/master/examples/todomvc-react/js) and view the demo application running [here](https://cdn.rawgit.com/mj1618/reckon-js/master/examples/todomvc-react/index.html#/)

+Check out [app.js](https://github.com/mj1618/reckon-js/tree/master/examples/todomvc-react/js/app.js) for the starting point of the application, and the react components are in the '.jsx' files.
+The bundle.js is the compiled version of the code.

 ## Basic Example
 Try it [here](https://tonicdev.com/57b5dd02db5df91500cf6458/57b5dd02db5df91500cf6459)